ysoftwareab/yplatform/doc/working-with-git-new.md

 Go to `Code` tab.

-Topics will make it easier to filter our repositories, both public and private ones.
+Topics will make it easier to filter our repositories, both public, internal and private ones.

 **Topics are also public, making them a good marketing trick.
 So unless the topic is generic, do prefix it with tobii- or tobii-pro- !!!**